AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/get-started-wf-administration/configure-your-firewall.md

  </tbody>
 </table>

-### IP addresses to allow when implementing event subscriptions
+### IP addresses to allow when implementing event subscriptions  {#ip-addresses-to-allow-when-implementing-event-subscriptions}

 For all environments, add the following IP addresses to receive payloads from Workfront event subscriptions.